+Like most nations in the world, Ecuador is not immune to crime, but it is possible to visit the country safely.
 With a little common sense, most travelers will enjoy a safe and pleasant trip to Ecuador.
 Taking a few precautions will ensure that you aren’t the victim of petty theft.

 Armed robbery is rare — most crimes are opportunistic endeavors that involve a purse, wallet, or camera being snatched.
 Be alert on city buses and in markets.
 Carry your wallet in your front pocket, and don’t pack it full of money.
 Avoid showing off expensive items while in public, including fancy jewelry and electronics.
 Leave your valuable items (like passports and extra money) in a safety deposit box at your hotel.
 Print off a few copies of your passport and bring these with you while traveling in Ecuador.
 When you’re out exploring, walk with purpose, particularly at night or after retrieving money from an ATM.